What To Bring

 What Not To Bring

-• We provide equipment and gear for all activities at the Edge: from adventure gear to yoga props, we’ve got you covered.
-If you prefer to use your personal yoga mat, SUP board, bicycle, etc – you’re welcome to bring it!
+• Personal equipment: from adventure gear to yoga props, we’ve got you covered.
+If you prefer to use your personal yoga mat, SUP board, bicycle, etc – you’re more than welcome to bring it, but it is not required.

 • Hair dryers, straighteners, curlers, irons, or anything that produces heat from electricity can severely damage our solar powered system and are never permitted.

-• Valuables are best left at home or locked in your vehicle as cabin doors do not have locks.
+• Valuables: As cabin doors do not have locks, valuables are best left at home or locked safely in your vehicle.